dapr/docs/howto/pubsub-scopes/README.md

     value: "topic1,topic2,topic3"
 ```

-All applications can use these topics, but only those topic, no others are allowed.
+All applications can use these topics, but only those topics, no others are allowed.

 ## Scenario 3: Combine both allowed topics allowed applications that can publish and subscribe